Your Essential Guide To Implementing Paperless Accounts Payable

-The 2014 “AP Automation Survey” by The Institute of Financial Operations found that over 50% of invoices still arrived on paper for 70% of their respondents.
-And some of those respondents still had over 90% of their invoices arriving in paper form.
-You can’t always control whether or not invoices arrive on paper.
-But you can control how you handle them once they arrive in your accounts payable department.
-With so many invoices arriving on paper, you’ll need a good way to convert them into an electronic format before you automate your invoice processing.
+Even though you can’t always control whether or not invoices arrive on paper, you can control how you handle them once they arrive in your accounts payable department.
+For invoices that do arrive on paper, you’ll need a good way to convert them into an electronic format before you automate your invoice processing.

 Whether you’re only focused on digitizing incoming paper invoices or you choose to go back and digitize old records as well, you’ll need a reliable system for turning paper into useful digital files.
-Make sure the system you choose to convert paper documents to a digital format includes Optical Character Recognition (ORC).
-This process creates searchable, editable digital copies of your paper records.
+Make sure the system you choose includes Optical Character Recognition (OCR).
+This process creates searchable, editable, digital copies of your paper records.
 With NextProcess, you can digitize the invoices in-house or outsource document scanning to our Document Imaging Services.
 Either way, our data capture technology ensures over 99% accuracy.

 We also have the advantage of offering data indexing.
-This goes a step beyond ORC by creating a searchable index for virtually every aspect of the document.
-That includes all the information in the document (text, barcodes, etc.) as well as metadata with respect to the document submission (date received, user who submitted, etc.).
-That lets you search for the information contained in each document as well as information about the document and how it has been processed.
-This makes data storage easier and enables the highest quality automation.
+This goes a step beyond OCR by creating a searchable index for virtually every aspect of the document.
+That includes all the information in the document (text, invoice numbers, barcodes, etc.) as well as metadata for the document submission (date received, user who submitted, etc.).
+That lets you search for the information contained in each document as well as information about the document.
+This sort of accurate, complete digitization makes data storage easier and enables the highest quality automation.

 Choose An Automation Supplier

-It’s crucial that you select a good supplier for your accounts payable automation software.
-There are several questions to ask when you’re searching for software supplier.
-You’ll want to find out how quickly they can implement the system, whether or not it will work with your existing ERPs, and how much it’ll cost.
+It’s crucial that you select a good supplier for your AP automation software.
+There are several questions to ask when you’re searching for a software supplier.
+You’ll want to find out how quickly they can implement the system, whether it will work with your existing ERPs, and how much it’ll cost.
 You’ll also want to ask about how the reporting tools work, how easy it is to expand, and whether or not they offer a free trial of their software.

 A good software provider can make or break your implementation.
 It’s pretty standard in the enterprise IT/Software industry for 2/3 of implementations to either fail entirely or get scaled back.
-In contrast, NextProcess has a near perfect implementation rate.
-We can deliver this high degree of reliability because we never lie about functions, features or pricing.
-Plus, we’ll stick with you for the first few months to make sure the system you’ve purchased is working perfectly.
+In contrast, NextProcess has a near-perfect implementation rate.
+We can deliver this high degree of reliability because we never lie about functions, features, or pricing.
+We also know how to integrate our software with ERPs, even ones like NetSuite that don’t typically do integrations.

 Set Up Custom Tolerances

 With NextProcess’ accounts payable software, you’re able to access every detail of your invoice processing and create custom tolerances for electronic approval.
 And this isn’t just a one-time process.
 You’ll be able to keep adapting your settings to make sure they work just right for your business.
-Tweaking functionality is one of the things we’ll be helping you with through the first 6 months after the software goes live, to help your AP department learn to use our software system and tweak functionality.
+NextProcess works closely with your company, particularly through the first 6 months after the software goes live, to help your AP department learn to use our software system and tweak functionality.

 Learn The New System

 All the programs in NextProcess’s software suite offer user-friendly interfaces.
 Learning to use your new paperless AP processing system will be easy for your employees.
-Over the first few weeks of implementation, accounts payable employees will learn the new system and make sure everything is working like you need it to.
-And we’ll be there to answer any questions and fix problems that might come up.
+Over the first few weeks of implementation, accounts payable employees will learn the new system and make sure everything is working as you need it to.
+We’ll be there to answer any questions and fix problems that might come up.

-Want to learn more?
+Want to learn more about paperless invoice processing?
 Have questions that weren’t answered in this article?
 Get in touch with us.
 We’ll be happy to answer your questions and set up a free demonstration.
 That’ll give you a chance to see exactly how our paperless accounts payable software works with no-strings-attached.
 If you like what you see, then we can get started setting up accounts payable automation for your company.